 Mastodon

-With A Tale of Blood and Darkness begins Jay Kristoff’s new epic fantasy series Empire of the Vampire.
+With Empire of the Vampire begins Jay Kristoff’s new epic dark fantasy series of the same name.
 If you have read the book, you will most likely agree with the following words.
 If you still have it before you, then take my words to heart.

-For this tome, at over 1,000 pages (German version), you should stop your real world before boarding the fantasy train.
-Because from then on it’s time to buckle up for an emotional roller coaster ride into a gothic bloodbath!
+For this tome, at over 700 pages, you should stop your real world before boarding the fantasy train.
+Because from then on, it’s time to buckle up for an emotional roller coaster ride into a gothic bloodbath!

 Empire of the VampireEmpire of the Vampire by Jay Kristoff